Lincoln Recalls and Malfunctions

 Various Lincoln models have also had issues with steering loss.
 In 2013, Ford recalled 355,000 vehicles from states that use road salt, including 2005-2011 Lincoln Town Car, due to the possibility of steering loss.
 The road salt could cause corrosion, allowing the bearing to separate in the steering column which can lead to a loss of steering.

 Then, in April of 2015, Ford recalled 445,000 vehicles for power steering failure.
 This recall included the 2011-2013 Lincoln MKS ad MKT, along with the 2011-2012 Lincoln MKZ.
 The problem in this case stemmed from a faulty electrical connection in the steering gear which can cause power steering assist failure while the car is in operation.
 Multiple complaints made to the National Highway Traffic Safety Administration (NHTSA) report steering loss.
-Ford says it has received reports of four minor accidents stemming from the defect and no injuries, and plans on either updating software and/or replacing the steering gear in affected vehicles.
+Ford says it has received reports of four minor accidents stemming from the auto defect and no injuries, and plans on either updating software and/or replacing the steering gear in affected vehicles.

 In October of 2016, Ford issued a recall for 1,826 2017 Lincoln Continental Sedans which contained faulty headlamps that did not meet “turn signal visibility requirements.”
 Although there were no reports of accidents or injuries from the issue and most of the affected vehicles were still in the hands of Lincoln dealerships, the recall was a public misstep for the brand, which had just released the newly remodeled Continental to compete with other luxury automakers.